michael-jan/juce-experiments/README.md

-# juce-experiments
+# JUCE Experiments
-JUCE audio plugin experiments
+Some experiments with the JUCE audio plugin framework